 It's time for Bob to face his final destiny.
-The Evil Overlord is on the roof, preparing to launch his master plan, and the only thing to do is go up there and face him.
+The Evil Overlord is on the roof, preparing to launch his sinister master plan, and the only thing to do is go up there and face him for the showdown.
 So, Bob gets in the lift, maybe saying a last few words to Alice.
-They check their weapons, make their peace, and wait for the door to open at the top...
+Bob and his team check their weapons, make their peace, and watch as the indicator lights show the elevator rising.
+The team waits tensely for the door to open at the top...

 The elevator ride serves as a good pause point in the action to resolve some loose ends, or just prepare for the final battle.
+The Leader may give some final advice to the squad to give them courage.
 The quiet ascent —or descent— is the calm before the storm and really builds up what is about to unfold.

 - Just before the final battle of Cowboy Bebop: The Movie, Spike takes an elevator up to the top of the tower to fight Vincent Volaju where he is initiating his terrorist attack on the Halloween parade.

-- Before their final fight with the gone-insane General Ulube, the Shuffle Alliance ride a huge freight elevator in their Gundams and discuss how they will defeat the Dark/Devil Gundam merged with the Japan Colony.
+- Before their final fight with the gone-insane General Ulube, the Shuffle Alliance from Mobile Fighter G Gundam ride a huge freight elevator in their Gundams and discuss how they will defeat the Dark/Devil Gundam merged with the Japan Colony.